Russell Canouse: International

 Canouse played with the U.S. national under-20 team.
 He captained the side at the 2015 CONCACAF under-20 Championship.
 He was then named to the U.S. roster for the under-20 World Cup, but had to withdraw due to injury.

 On January 8, 2018, Canouse received a call-up for the United States men's national soccer team for a friendly against Bosnia and Herzegovina.

 Personal life

-Canouse has a half-brother named Kyle Oster.
 Canouse is married to Erika Canouse.
-Canouse is also an officially licensed realtor with Keller Williams and is on the Next Move | Nation’s Capital team which is part of the Next Move Network.
+Canouse has a half brother named Kyle Oster.
+Oster is a high quality educator and coach in Lancaster, PA.
+Canouse is also an officially licensed realtor with Keller Williams and is on the Next Move | Nation's Capital team which is part of the Next Move Network.